 Meaning: There’s trouble in the world/something bad will happen

 As you probably can notice from the idioms shared above, the people of South Africa enjoy involving animals, making learning easy for beginners.
 Linguists state that the reason behind this is that their language is heavily influenced by their physical environment (and Africa is famous for its fauna).

-If ever you try to visit the country, you will be surprised by how willing South Africans interact with foreigners like you.
+If ever you try to visit the visit South Africa, you will be surprised by how willing South Africans interact with foreigners like you.
 What better way to connect with them authentically than trying to speak with them in a language that they truly understand?
 If you want to discover more words, sayings, and the grammar of the Afrikaans language, we highly recommend that you try out Ling App by Simya Solutions.
 This platform is ideal for both casual language learners and enthusiasts.
-It comes with features that will truly motivate you to learn anywhere you are and whatever device you have!
+It comes with features that will truly motivate you to learn anywhere you are and on whatever device you have!

 It is available for free and can be accessed using the site and the mobile application.
 So, what are you waiting for?
 Try it out today and discover a new and exciting way to learn over 60+ languages!
 Also, don’t forget to subscribe to our newsletter to get insider news about the language learning community and exclusive deals!